Watch the video above to see how I shot these cityscape photos from the roof of the tallest building in Paris.

-2. Carefully choose the best composition.
 Think about balance and symmetry from side to side.
 Place objects of equal visual weight on either side of the frame.
 Put the horizon line on the top third of the photo (the rule of thirds).
 Use your cell phone to help you choose the best composition.

 Notice how the road on the left of the Paris cityscape photo (the first photo in this article) is balanced out with the road and building on the right?
 Notice how the Eiffel Tower is in the middle?
 This is balance and symmetry at its best and it is why this composition from the tallest building in Paris works so well.

-10. Protect your tripod and don’t let it get bumped by the selfie-stickers.
+]don’t let it get bumped by the selfie-stickers.
 Use your camera’s timer, set to two seconds, so you are not causing a vibration when you take your photo.
 Even better, buy a wired shutter release so you don’t have to touch the camera at all.

-11. Know when to stop.
 Once the cityscape has become dark or the sky is dark, it is time to tear down and go enjoy your night.
 The pressure of getting a great photo is now off, and you need to re-join the social aspect of the night with your travel companions.